Sitecore/Helix.Docs/helix/principles/services/commerce.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When working with Sitecore Experience Commerce, there are several
-more subsystems that you could end up posting code or config changes
+more services that you could end up posting code or config changes
 to.
 These include:

 - Sitecore Commerce Engine roles (Shops, Authoring, Ops, Minions)